Of all the treasures that survive from Jane’s life, her letters give us a unique insight into her daily life and personality.

-You can find beautifully illustrated books of Jane Austen’s letters such as The Illustrated Letters of Jane Austen selected by Penelope Hughes-Hallett
+You can find beautifully illustrated books of Jane Austen’s letters in The Illustrated Letters of Jane Austen selected by Penelope Hughes-Hallett.

-A comprehensive compilation of Jane’s letters that includes research are collected by Deirdre Le Faye in Jane Austen’s Letters (5th Ed)
+A comprehensive compilation of Jane’s letters includes research collected by Deirdre Le Faye are in Jane Austen’s Letters (5th Ed).

 Thirteen letters collected by Jane Austen’s House Museum in Chawton have been reproduced in Jane Austen: The Chawton Letters found at the Bodleian Library Bookshop.

-Write in Jane’s handwriting by downloading the Jane Austen Font
+Write in Jane’s own handwriting by downloading the Jane Austen Font.

 And finally, check if Jane Austen would use a word at her Thesaurus!